 A lot of players across the world love the bite and sharp attack of the strat single coil that made it one of the most recognizable tones in rock ’n’ roll history.

 However, we could argue that many of those players have heard their share of annoying hum coming from their strat pickups that are sensitive to many electric devices including household appliances and neon lights.

 But, how do you get rid of this hum without switching to another guitar?
 Your best bet would be getting a single coil sized humbucker that would eliminate this noise but would also give you a noticeably different sound.

-Here are the best noiseless Strat pickups you can get right now.
+Here are my top picks among noiseless strat pickups that you can get right now.

 You can’t talk about guitar pickups today without mentioning Seymour Duncan.
 Whether you are looking for a humbucker, P90, single coil sized humbucker, or virtually any other type of pickups, this company seems to make them all.
 And more than that – they do so with great success.

 Unlike all other entries on the list, this is only a neck pickup, rather than a whole set.
 The reason for this is that the STK-S4 bridge and middle pickups can sound a bit too fatty for a single coil while the neck pickup delivers a classic strat sound.

 The special bottom coil that Seymour Duncan patented in the 80’s feeds negative hum into the pickup circuit which gives you great noise cancellation and preserves the traditional strat tone.

 If you’re in the market for just one noiseless pickup or you don’t want to invest in a whole set before trying them, the Seymour Duncan STK-S4 neck pickup could be a great choice.

 Any list of strat pickups wouldn’t be complete without a set from Fender, and I went for the Fender Hot Noiseless set that sports a beautiful aged white color.